sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### Model Updating

-The optimizer of parameter server is responsible for applying gradients to parameters in KVStore.
+The optimizer of parameter server is responsible for applying gradients to parameters.
 Embedding table parameter needs to be handled carefully, since it's not a standard `tf.Variable`.
 We have already implemented an [OptimizeWrapper](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl/python/master/optimizer_wrapper.py) to handle this.
 We will move it to from master to parameter server part.

 The optimizer supports two kinds of parameter updating strategies: synchronous-SGD and asynchronous-SGD.